ddnexus/elastics-doc/source/doc/4-flex-model/6-Live-Reindex.md

 In case you want to limit the reindexing to a few models (that really changed), you can pass an array of `:models`, but in that case you should also pass the `:ensure_indices` option that will ensure the completeness of the indices being reindexed.

 {% highlight ruby %}
-Flex::LiveReindex.import_models :models         => [ MyModelA, MyModelB ],
+Flex::LiveReindex.reindex_models :models         => [ MyModelA, MyModelB ],
                                  :ensure_indices => [ 'my_index' ]
 {% endhighlight %}

 The `:ensure_indices` option ensures 2 things:

-1. It copies the complete data from the old index to the new one first (then it will reindex only the models you listed).
+1. It copies the complete data from the old index to the new one first then it will reindex only the models you listed.
 That ensures you won't miss any data from the old indices.
 Besides, in case the index is built by more models, that is faster than reimporting all the models from scratch.
 2. It checks whether any record/document in your DB would use any index not specifically listed in the `:ensure_indices` option.
 That would compromise the safety ensured by point #1, so if that happens, it will abort the reindexing and raise an error that will show you the extra index found.
 You may want to add it to the `:ensure_indices` array and retry the reindex, so ensuring it will be first copied from the old index.

+> Don't use partial reindex to fix a corrupted index, because the `:ensure_indices` option will copy the old (and corrupted) indices first, and reindexing on that copy may not fix the corruption.

 > You can also pass other options, that will be forwarded to the `import` task.
 You can use the symbolic version of the env options (e.g.: `MODELS` > `:models`) {% see 1.4#flex_import flex:import %}.

-### Flex::LiveReindex.active_models
+### Flex::LiveReindex.reindex_active_models

 > Use this live reindex for indexed `ActiveModel` models.

-This method works similarly to the `Flex::LiveReindex.models` for the options (e.g. `:models` and `:ensure_indices`).
-However, the migration block will be used to pass ALL the records being reindexed AND the tracked changes at the end of the reindexing.
+This method works similarly to the `reindex_models` for the options `:models` and `:ensure_indices` and similarly to the `reindex_indices` for the migrate block.
+Indeed the migration block will be used to pass __ALL__ the documents being reindexed __AND__ the tracked changes at the end of the reindexing.
 If you don't pass any block, the index will be copied verbatim into the new index.

-The full reindex reindexes all the `Flex::Configuration.flex_active_models` and the partial reindex works similarly to the `Flex::LiveReindex.models` method.
+The full reindex reindexes all the `Flex::Configuration.flex_active_models` and the partial reindex works similarly to the `reindex_models` method.

-### Flex::LiveReindex.indices
+### Flex::LiveReindex.reindex_indices

 > Use this kind of generic reindexing method for any index, when you prefer to interact directly with the documents, regardless the models.
 It migrates directly the content of one or more indices through the migration block that you must pass it.

-The migration block will be used to pass ALL the record being reindexed AND the tracked changes at the end of the reindexing.
+The migration block will be used to pass __ALL__ the documents being reindexed __AND__ the tracked changes at the end of the reindexing.
 If you don't pass any block, the index will be copied verbatim into the new index.

 You can pass the `:indices` option to limit the indices to migrate: if you don't pass any `:indices` option the default indices of your app will be used. (the `:models` is ignored by this method).